-If you want to be able to paint your walls with ease you will want sheet rock in your home.
-It’s definitely an upgrade that really needs to be done at the time of construction in the factory.
+If you prefer sheetrock, it’s definitely an upgrade that needs to be done at the time of construction in the factory.

 If I had to choose just one upgrade for my new manufactured home it would probably be the insulation (which would require thicker studs so I’d be cheating a bit, I guess).

 There are three important areas of insulation in a manufactured home: roof, sidewall, and flooring.
 Flooring and roofing insulation will have a higher R-value than your sidewalls.